 If using live bait, shiners are the top choice.
 Get mediums for pickerel and large shiner for pike.
 Consider using a quick-strike rig.
 This uses a hook at the head of the minnow and a treble hook that is put in the minnow’s back by the dorsal fin.
 This keeps the minnow from being bitten in half without the fish being hooked.
 Also, this makes it so you can set the hook sooner instead of waiting for the fish to carry the minnow off before swallowing it.
 If you wait for the fish to swallow the bait, you risk injuring the fish by having the hooks get into its gills and stomach.
 You also risk the fish breaking off your line as it swallows the bait and the leader, leaving your main line against its teeth.

-All members of the pike family are lie-in-wait predators.
+All member of the pike family are lie-in-wait predators.
 This means their primary feeding strategy is to ambush it prey by hiding and waiting for the prey to swim by.
-This helps explain why you catch them on the edges of weedbeds or in pockets of emergent vegetation such as lily pads.
-They hide in the cover and come darting out to attack as your lure comes through.
+This helps explain why you catch them on the edges of weed-beds or in pockets of emergent vegetation such as lily pads.
+They hide in the cover and come dashing out to attack as your lure comes through.
 Remember this when targeting these fish.

 A six-foot medium action rod is a good all-around choice and will handle pickerel with ease.
 Consider a medium-heavy action if going after bigger pike.
 I like to use fluorocarbon line on almost all my rods, with the exception being braided line on my frog rod and monofilament line on my crankbait rod.
 Ten- or twelve-pound test is plenty for pickerel when paired with a small steel leader.
 Just take the leader off and you are ready to target bass.